-FTA Europe is the European umbrella association for flexographic printers
+FTA Europe is the umbrella organisation for flexographic printing associations in Europe.

-In 1958, FTA was founded in the USA as “the world’s leading professional society dedicated to the advancement of the flexographic industry”.
-In the 1970s and 1980s, a number of national flexographic (flexo) printing organisations were established; some were supported by the American parent organisation.
-The largest of which, DFTA, formed in 1979.
-Following larger countries in Europe in establishing flexo organisation, smaller and emerging European regions followed suit.
+A Flexographic Technical Association (FTA) has existed in the USA since 1958 with the aim of advancing the interests of the flexographic printing industry.
+In the 1970s and 1980s, a number of national flexo printing organisations were established across Europe, some of which were supported by the American parent organisation.
+The largest of which, the German DFTA, formed in 1979.
+Following larger countries in Europe in establishing flexo organisations, smaller and emerging European regions followed suit.

 Despite the combined size of European flexo organisations being comparable to the membership base of FTA USA, the European flexo community is more fragmented due to language, national context, and business culture.

 In 2014, however, a group of European national flexo organisations decided that the changing industry and environment in which flexo printers operate justified the creation of a common European platform.
 These changes include increasing regulation at EU level, the growth of the packaging and labels market, procurement opportunities, and the need to remain competitive.